 Appeals will be heard by a panel of one or more members of the Governing Body.
 The panel would not usually include Staff Governors.
-An appeal hearing will be convened at the earliest opportunity, usually within 20 working days of the Employee's full written appeal.
+An appeal hearing will be convened at the earliest opportunity, usually within 10 working days of receipt of the request.